-Not many people get the opportunity to tour a safehouse that was used by Mosby’s Rangers during the Civil War, but thanks to the Piedmont Heritage Area, I had the opportunity to do just that.
+Not many people get the opportunity to see inside one of the homes used by Mosby’s Rangers during the Civil War, but thanks to the Piedmont Heritage Area, I had the opportunity to do just that.

 Past Lane Travels contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these Amazon links, we may receive compensation at no extra cost to you.